abdulazeez001/Pern_Todo/README.md

-# Pern_Todo
-A todo list using Pern stack
+A Todo list using Pern stack